syrianarchive/yemeniarchive-investigations/investigations/mazraq.md

 According to the analysed evidence and sources, several air strikes targeted the main gate of the Al-Mazraq camp and the registration room between 11:00 am and 11:30 am on March 30th, 2015, resulting in 29 killed and 42 injured, including women and children.
 Camp buildings, the nearby medical clinic, and civilian properties were additionally destroyed.

 Coalition forces and Houthis have accused each other of responsibility for targeting the camp.
 Several reports have indicated Coalition forces’ responsibility for targeting, including the UN High Commissioner for Human Rights report.
-Despite that the Yemeni Archive didn't find open source content indicating forces allegedly responsible for the attack, conducting airstrikes and destroying the Houthi controlled airports and aircrafts?????? is this TRUE (source?) several days earlier at the start of coalition led interventions strongly indicates coalition forces are responsible for the attack.
+Despite that the Yemeni Archive didn't find open source content indicating forces allegedly responsible for the attack, conducting airstrikes and [destroying the Houthi controlled airports and aircrafts](https://www.presstv.com/Detail/2015/03/30/404030/Saudiled-jets-target-Sanaa-airport) several days earlier at the start of coalition led interventions strongly indicates coalition forces are responsible for the attack.